 The emotion wheel is a theory that uses 8 primary emotions to help individuals better understand their feelings and how they can self-regulate.

-Translation: Emotions aren’t irrational and subjective, and yes, yes, we can study them.
+Translation: Emotions aren’t irrational and subjective; we can study them.
 So, after studying a wide range of our animal friends, he discovered a universal set of 8 emotions.
 From these conclusions, he developed the Plutchik Wheel of Emotions—a simple yet intricate model to help you gain control of your emotions.

 How The Emotion Wheel Works

 Plutchik found that emotions are not solitary or arbitrary.
-Emotions start with a stimulus and end in a behavior.
+Emotions start with a stimulus and end with a behavior.

 Stimulus → perception → feelings → physiological change → impulse → action/reaction → behavior.